gorda/istio.io/content/en/docs/setup/install/multicluster/gateways/index.md

     $ unset SLEEP_POD CLUSTER2_GW_ADDR CLUSTER1_EGW_ADDR CTX_CLUSTER1 CTX_CLUSTER2
     {{< /text >}}

-## Version-aware routing to remote services
+## Version-aware routing to remote services{#version-aware-routing-to-remote-services}

 If the remote service has multiple versions, you can add labels to the service entry endpoints.